 In 1934, the Association made application to the Federal Home Loan Bank for conversion to a federal mutual savings and loan association.
 This application was granted.
 On January 28, 1935, the Association retired its stock, and the name was changed to First Federal Savings and Loan Association of Twin Falls.
 At that time, Stuart H. Taylor was elected president.

 In 1977, First Federal opened its second branch office at 886 Blue Lakes Boulevard in Twin Falls.
 This occurred during James Sinclair's time as president.
 When he retired in 1978, assets for First Federal had reached $121,786,000.
 In 1978, James W. Dodds was named president.
 During his tenure, branch offices were opened in Rupert (1978), Buhl (1982), and the Magic Valley Mall (1986).
 At Mr. Dodds' retirement, assets were $246 million.
 In January of 1987, Richard L. Allen became the Association's president.
 He held that position until his untimely passing in November of 1998.
 Assets at that time were $220 million.
-His successor was C. Alan Horner, who retired in January 2017 but remains on the Board of Directors.
+His successor was C. Alan Horner, who retired in January 2017.
 Assets upon his departure were $584 million.
-Jason Meyerhoeffer is his successor.
+Jason Meyerhoeffer is the current president and CEO.